 Prolific director John Huston (The Maltese Falcon, Treasure of the Sierra Madre among many many others) set out to the Congo with his frequent collaborator Humphrey Bogart (Casablanca) to film a gritty character study/ romance on location.
 Bogart plays Charlie Allnut, a curmudgeonly river boater delivering mail to the remote settlers of West Africa.
 It’s there that he meets Rose Sayer (Katherine Hepburn) and her brother the good Reverend Samuel (Robert Morley), delivering sermon to the native people whose land they inhabit.

 World War One is setting in and the British Sayer siblings are no longer welcome in German controlled West Africa.
 Sam is foolish enough to press back against the German soldiers and ultimately pays for it with his life.
-Suddenly it is up to Charlie to get Rosie out of dodge by navigating the cross-crossing rivers of Africa.
+Suddenly it is up to Charlie to get Rosie out of dodge by navigating the criss-crossing rivers of the African continent.
 Along the way the pair devise a plan to strike back against the brutal German army and spark up an unlikely romance.

 Ultimately the value in The African Queen lies in its showcasing of two of Golden Age Hollywood’s singular talents.
 Still, Hepburn and Bogart had long, illustrious careers and thus plenty of other films to better highlight their incomparable screen presence.
 6/10

 The African Queen is currently streaming on Amazon Prime

 Throwback Thursday is a weekly column offering a chance to explore some of the most notable films of bygone eras.
 There are no rules other than a release date before 1990.
 If you agree or disagree with this week’s review leave a comment below.
 If you have any requests for future editions send them to email@example.com!